nafizjiwa/REACT-REDUX-Complex-State/README.md

                                                  ---> STRING
             };

-## ACTIONS AND PAYLOADS of COMPLEX STATE
+## ACTION CREATORS AND PAYLOADS of COMPLEX STATE
+#### (define how to change the state)
 `**** Remember ****`
-            Actions are JavaScript objects that have a type property and are dispatched to the store using the store.dispatch() method.
+            Actions creators are JavaScript objects that have a type property They are dispatched to the store with store.dispatch() method.
-- Action change one slice at a time
+- Action creators change one slice at a time
 - To clarify which state an actions updates its type pattern =`sliceName/actionDescriptor`

-- ACTIONS CAN ALSO HAVE A:
+- ACTIONS CREATORS CAN ALSO HAVE A:

-      payload — data passed to the reducer in order to carry out the desired change-of-state
+      payload — data passed to the reducer in order to change-of-state
-- For Example an App with a SearchBar would have 2 actions which get dispached to change state when a user input in the SearchBar
+- For Example an App with a SearchBar can have 2 actions which get dispached to change state whenever a user input in the SearchBar

 *** 1. If the user enters a searchTerm of Spaghetti  &emsp;  &emsp; &emsp;   *** 2.
 If the user clears the search field no data sent but an empty string ' '